Rick-Hiemstra/vwqc/README.md

 - `:call Gather("<tag>")`               Create secondary tag sub-report
 - `:call AllSummariesFull()`              Create FullReport summaries for all tags in tag glossary
 - `:call AllSummariesQuotes()`            Create QuotesReport summaries for all tags in tag glossary
+- `:call AllSummariesMeta()`              Create MetaReport summaries for all tags in tag glossary
+- `:call AllSummariesAnnos()`             Create AnnnotationsReport summaries for all interviews and all tags in tag glossary
 - `:call TagStats()`                      Create tables and graphs by tag and interview

 **WORKING WITH REPORTS**